singlestore-labs/wasm-space-program/README.md

 ## turn order

 1. every entity chooses a single action to take
-   * entity's can only see the position and kind of every other object in the current cell
+   * entity's can only see the position and kind of every other object in the current solar system and less than 8 cells away
 2.